vykuang/nba-stats-streamlit/docs/docker.md

   - fetch
   - transform
   - model
+  - test against docker containers of the flask app
+    - Not much luck looking for third-party libraries (that is immediately obvious) that are straightforward to setup test containers for pytest
+    - Looking to setup `pytest.fixture` that starts up the microservice containers for me to make the flask requests against
 - Docker image for streamlit that does what we scoped in the above test

 ## Tips and tricks